osbornetunde/greenlight/README.md

 3. **Testing:** Run `make audit` to format, vet, and test
 4. **Integration testing:** Use `curl` commands or Postman to test endpoints

+## TODO

+### Upcoming Features

+- [ ] **User Permission Management**
+  - Create endpoint to update and assign new permissions to a user
+  - Implement role-based access control system
+  - Add endpoints for managing user roles and capabilities

+- [ ] **User-Movie Associations**
+  - Map movies to users (favorites, watchlist, ratings, etc.)
+  - Create endpoint to fetch movies that belong to a specific user
+  - Implement user-specific movie collections and preferences

 ### Production Deployment

 For production deployment, consider: